Laparoscopy is a simple operative procedure that in certain cases is a good alternative to open surgery.

 Operative laparoscopic surgery

-During a diagnostic laparoscopy when a proper diagnosis and assessment has been made it is easy to intervene during the same session and do an operative laparoscopy.
+During a diagnostic laparoscopy when a proper diagnosis and assessment have been made it is easy to intervene during the same session and do an operative laparoscopy.

 Laparoscopy is not only a diagnostic tool, but also a potential tool of treatment.
 Several studies show good results such as reduced pain and improved fertility rates after an operative laparoscopy.
 It is one of the first recommended interventions in infertile women particularly women suffering from endometriosis.
 However, endometriosis patients should know that their symptoms could with time return if new endometriotic spots form in the abdominal/pelvic cavity.